Our goal is to help you increase clarity and

 - How much does the premarital counseling program cost?

-As we have learned a lot over the decade we’ve been working with couples, we believe it is time to revamp our offerings to serve you more powerfully; so, we are in the process of upgrading our coaching packages.
+As we have learned a lot over the decade we’ve been working with couples, we discovered it was time to revamp our offerings to serve you more powerfully; so, we have upgraded our coaching packages.
 We’ll be serving you more deeply, providing more materials, and working with you for a longer period of time.
 These elements, along with our years of experience, allow us to create a premium, life-transforming experience for you!
-We’re shooting to have it ready by the beginning of June 2017.
-Our previous clients have told us they believed the cost of our services was easily worth what they gained through the process – not just for the immediate relational benefits, but for the lifetime application of principles learned.
+Our clients (under our previous packages *and* our new packages) have told us they believed the cost of our services was easily worth what they gained through the process – not just for the immediate relational benefits, but for the lifetime application of principles learned.
 We look forward to helping you build a solid foundation for your future.

 In order to determine the cost of the package, we will first meet with both of you in a free consultation.
 In this meeting, we will ask you some questions to gain a better understanding of your needs so we can create a customized package which is right for you.
 We aim to work with couples who will invest their time, energy, and finances into gaining clarity and peace about the direction and future of their relationship.
 When you make this substantial commitment, you can expect to learn more about yourself, each other, and your unique relationship, resulting in a life-transforming experience.

-If you would like us to contact you for a free consultation when our upgraded packages are complete, please fill out the PreEngaged Counseling intake form (linked below; both you and your sweetheart should each fill out your own) and we will get in touch with you two!
+If you would like us to contact you for a free enrollment conversation, please fill out the PreEngaged Counseling intake form (linked below; both you and your sweetheart should each fill out your own) and we will get in touch with you two!

 - We want to prepare for a healthy marriage and avoid problematic relational potholes!
 We’ve read and understand the above and we’re ready!
 How do we work with you?